rackerlabs/support-how-to/content/cloud-servers/migrate-to-rackspace-from-another-hosting-provider.md

         ssh-copy-id 111.344.65.781

 5. Copy your existing server files by using rsync.
 Replace the IP address after `root@` with the IP address of your Rackspace cloud server.

+   **Note:** The following command should be adjusted to fit your specific situation.
+For example, you might need additional excludes or change the source and destination paths.

         rsync --exclude="/sys/*" --exclude="/proc/*" -aHSKDvz -e ssh / root@111.344.65.781:/media/xvda/

 #### Other methods